Saint Maurice: Portrayal and modern debates on race

-The earliest surviving work portraying St. Maurice as a dark-complexioned African dates from the 12th century.
-The oldest surviving image that depicts Saint Maurice as a black African in knight's armor was sculpted in mid-13th century for Magdeburg Cathedral; there it is displayed next to the grave of Otto I, Holy Roman Emperor.
-Jean Devisse, The Image of the Black in Western Art, laid out the documentary sources for the saint's popularity and documented it with illustrative examples.
+In the modern era, there has been debate surrounding Saint Maurice's race and physical depictions.
+The earliest surviving work portraying Maurice as a dark-skinned African dates from the 13th century.
+Before the 13th century, he was usually depicted with European features.
+The oldest surviving image that depicts Saint Maurice as a dark-skinned man in knight's armour was sculpted in the mid-13th century for Magdeburg Cathedral; there it is displayed next to the grave of Otto I, Holy Roman Emperor.
+Jean Devisse, author of the book The Image of the Black in Western Art, laid out the documentary sources for the saint's popularity and documented it with illustrative examples.
+The Magdeburg cathedral in the 13th century presumably had other images of Maurice that did not visibly represent him as being an African, though with the exception of a statue from c.
+1220, none has survived.